Warwick Ashley Davis (born 3 February 1970 in Epsom, England) is an English actor.

-Since his debut playing Wicket W. Warrick in Return of the Jedi at the age of twelve and his Star-Making Role in Willow at the age of eighteen, he has gone on to play roles in many major franchises, including two different versions of The Chronicles of Narnia and he played three different characters over the course of the Harry Potter films.
-In The Nineties, he starred in his own series of slasher films, which may come as a surprise to fans who discovered him through his more family-friendly roles.
-He stars in Ricky Gervais' 2011 series Life's Too Short.
+Since his debut playing the Ewok Wicket W. Warrick in Return of the Jedi at the age of twelve and his Star-Making Role in Willow at the age of eighteen, he went on to play roles in many major franchises, including two different versions of The Chronicles of Narnia and he played three different characters over the course of the Harry Potter films.
+In The '90s, he starred in his own series of slasher films, Leprechaun, which may come as a surprise to fans who discovered him through his more family-friendly roles.
+He also starred in Ricky Gervais' 2011 series Life's Too Short.

 - Willow as Willow Ufgood, a role that George Lucas created specifically for him after being impressed by his performance in Return of the Jedi.

 - Reprised the role in the 2022 sequel series, also titled Willow.